Safety First: These are the most important of all safety rules

 you have narrowed down your choice, select your gun.

-3) Complete the FBI NICS background check, which is required by law.
+3) Complete the FBI NICS background check, which is required by law (unless you possess a valid License To Carry Handgun).
 This will alert the people at the store if you have a felony conviction.
-In Texas, you may possess a firearm on the premises where you live after 5 years have elapsed since your prison or parole term has ended.
-They use whichever term is later.
+In Texas, you may possess a firearm on the premises where you live after 5 years have elapsed since your prison or parole term has ended; however you may not purchase any firearm if convicted of any felony offense.
+You must also possess a valid form of Texas ID to complete the background process (there are certain exceptions for this also).

 4) Buy your gun from the dealer.
 There is no waiting period in Texas.
-Once you have passed the FBI NICS background check or have received your CHL (if required) you can walk out of the store that day with your gun.
+Once you have passed the FBI NICS background check (this could take up to 5-7 days if delayed) or your LTCH has been verified, you can walk out of the store that day with your gun.
 Congratulations, you just learned how to buy a gun in Texas!
-This spot is great for news, announcements, tips and things.
-Rotate frequently.

 Did you know that in Texas, No person may shoot a buffalo from a second story window?
 (Yes, this law is still in the books, a holdover from the Old West days)